mikepurvis/ros-install-osx/README.md

    - Initializing rosdep.
    - Creating and chowning your `/opt/ros/[distro]` folder.

+The installation can be done entirely without sudo if Homebrew and XQuartz are already installed, rosdep is already installed and initialized, and you set the `ROS_INSTALL_DIR` environment variable to a path which already exists and you have write access to.

 Step by Step
 ------------

 The `install` script should just work for most users.
 However, if you run into trouble, it's a pretty big pain to rebuild everything.
-Note that in this scenario, it may make sense to use the script as a list of instructions, and execute them one by one, manually.
+Note that in this scenario, it may make sense to treat the script as a list of instructions, and execute them one by one, manually.

-If you have a build probably, for example with rviz, note that you can modify the `catkin build` line to start at a particular package.
+If you have a build fail, for example with rviz, note that you can modify the `catkin build` line to start at a particular package.
 Inside your `indigo_desktop_full_ws` dir, run:

     catkin build \
       -DCMAKE_BUILD_TYPE=Release \